After reading this excerpt

 torrential rain and destructive winds.

-what was about to happen to us is that in Texas you
+was about to happen to us is that in Texas you could see

-and delivery area.
-A nurse directed us to the station
+delivery area.
+A nurse directed us to the station where

-where another nurse asked Betsy to fill out the required
+another nurse asked Betsy to fill out the required paper

-paper work.
-I guess she noticed that Betsy could barely
+work.
+I guess she noticed that Betsy could barely hold a

-into a patient room.
+a patient room.
 She placed Betsy into the bed.
+Betsy

-Betsy assumed this would probably be the beginning of
+assumed this would probably be the beginning of long

 A different nurse came in and conducted a couple of